-Ground-Truthing the Sky: Evaluating Free Weather APIs Against Field Station Instruments for Citizen Science Ecological Monitoring
+Ground-Truthing the Sky: Evaluating Free Weather APIs and Community Station Networks Against Field Station Instruments for Citizen Science Ecological Monitoring

-Ground-Truthing the Sky: Evaluating Free Weather APIs Against Field Station Instruments for Citizen Science Ecological Monitoring
+Ground-Truthing the Sky: Evaluating Free Weather APIs and Community Station Networks Against Field Station Instruments for Citizen Science Ecological Monitoring

 AI Assistance Disclosure: This technical note was developed with assistance from Claude (Anthropic, Claude Opus 4.6).
 The AI contributed to API query construction, data retrieval and tabulation, comparative analysis, and manuscript drafting.
 The author takes full responsibility for the content, accuracy, and conclusions.